Performance of Grover's search algorithm with diagonalizable collective noises

-For flip channel, it includes \emph{bit flip} (BF) and \emph{phase flip} (PF) and \emph{bit-Phase flip} (BPF).
-The \emph{bit flip channel} flips a state from $\ket{0}$ to $\ket{1}$ and $\ket{1}$ to $\ket{0}$ with probability $1-p$, and is also named as $X$ noise.
-The \emph{phase flip channel} brings up a phase flip with $1-p$, and is named as $Z$ noise.
-For the \emph{bit-phase flip}, it is in fact a combination of bit flip and phase flip as its name indicates since $Y=iZX$.
-The operation elements and the changes of the states in Bloch vector for these three flip channels are shown in Table \ref{Tab1}.
+The flip channel consists of three types of noise: the \emph{bit flip} (BF), the \emph{phase flip} (PF), and the \emph{bit-phase flip} (BPF).
+The \emph{bit flip channel} flips the state from $\ket{0}$ to $\ket{1}$ or from $\ket{1}$ to $\ket{0}$ with probability $1-p$, resulting in $X$ noise.
+The \emph{phase flip channel} introduces a phase flip with probability $1-p$ and is denoted by $Z$ noise.
+The \emph{bit-phase flip channel} is a combination of both the bit flip and phase flip channels and can be expressed as $Y=iXZ$.
+The Pauli matrices $X$, $Y$, and $Z$ are represented by $X= $, $Y= $, and $Z= $, respectively.
+The operation elements and their impact on the states in the Bloch vector for these three flip channels are shown in Table \ref{Tab1}.

-As mentioned to damping channel, it usually refers to \emph{amplitude damping} (AD) and \emph{phase damping} (PD).
-Due to the loss of energy from a quantum system, the energy dissipation effect can be characterized by \emph{amplitude damping} (BF).
-A noise process with loss of quantum information but without loss of energy is named \emph{phase damping}.
-Suppose we have a single optical mode, $\gamma$ can be thought of as the probability of losing a photon.
-Then the operation elements and the changes of the states in Bloch vector of these two damping channels are given in Table \ref{Tab1}.
+The term damping channel typically encompasses two types of channels: \emph{amplitude damping} (AD) and \emph{phase damping} (PD).
+The energy dissipation effect that results from the loss of energy in a quantum system can be characterized by amplitude damping.
+On the other hand, phase damping refers to a noise process that results in a loss of quantum information but no energy loss.
+In the context of a single optical mode, the probability of losing a photon can be represented by $\gamma$.
+The operation elements and the changes in the state of the Bloch vector for these two damping channels are presented in Table \ref{Tab1}.